bsc-s2/pykit/ectypes/README.md

 **arguments**:

 -   `serverrec`:
-    The server record return from `cluster.make_serverrec`.
+    The server record return from `ectypes.make_serverrec`.

 **return**:
 A `str`, like: